 Admission to the program is contingent upon good academic standing and acceptance by the department.
 A grade of C or above is required in transfer credit in all chemistry, mathematics, and physics courses.
 A maximum of one required chemistry course with a grade of D earned at Chicago State University will be accepted.
 Once enrolled in this option, all remaining chemistry courses must be taken at CSU.
 Any exceptions must have prior approval from the Chemistry Curriculum Committee.
-Completion of 120 semester hours of work: 30 hours in general education (refer to the College of Arts and Sciences General Education Requirements; note that the mathematics, and natural sciences, computer science, and mathematics general education requirements are embedded in the supportive courses for the major), consisting of 9 hours in humanities, 9 hours in the social sciences, 6 hours in a single foreign language, and 6 hours in composition; 49-50 hours in chemistry; 25-28 hours in supportive courses; and 12-16 hours in general electives.
-Students in this option are required to take 12 hours of embedded requirements (no additional credits) to strengthen their general education background, which include 3 hours of critical thinking, 3 hours of diversity, 3 hours of fine arts, and 3 hours of interdisciplinary course work, each from a list of approved university courses.
+Completion of 120 semester hours of work: 39 hours in general education (refer to the College of Arts and Sciences General Education Requirements; note that the mathematics, natural sciences, and general education requirements are embedded in the supportive courses for the major), consisting of 3 hours in humanities, 3 hours in fine arts, 3 hours in oral communication, 9 hours in the social sciences, 6 hours in a single foreign language, and 6 hours in composition; 49-50 hours in chemistry; 25-28 hours in supportive courses; and 12-16 hours in general electives.
+Students in this option are required to take 6 hours of embedded requirements (no additional credits) to strengthen their general education background, which include 3 hours of critical thinking, and 3 hours of diversity, each from a list of approved university courses.